browser phone mail fax play search left-arrow right-arrow up-arrow quote-left equalizer google facebook instagram twitter linkedin

 St. David’s Center, with over 60 years of experience creating environments in classrooms, gyms, and outdoor spaces, has long recognized the significance of surroundings in shaping individuals.
 The summer season in Minnesota serves as a timely reminder to harness the power of outdoor play, given green spaces play a vital role in children’s development.

-Our incredible outdoor spaces span 10 acres, including a school forest, wetland boardwalk, two playgrounds, and outdoor classrooms, one of which borders Minnehaha Creek.
+Our incredible center spans 10 acres, including a school forest, wetland boardwalk, two playgrounds, and outdoor classrooms, one of which borders Minnehaha Creek.
 Our grounds give children in our care the chance to explore, get curious, and have fun.
+Our center is located on

 Running, climbing, jumping, and playing games outside isn’t just fun.
 Being outside is necessary given the benefits on physical, social, emotional, and cognitive development: